spectrocloud/librarium/content/docs/09.5-security/10-hardened-infrastructure.md

 - **Hash Salt**: Used to hash the user password and email ID.

 - **Tenant key**: A 64-bit cryptographically secure tenant key encrypts tenant data.
-A unique tenant key is generated for each tenant and encrypts the following: <br /><br />

-    - User account name and email ID.

-    - Tenant's cloud credentials.

-    - Tenant's private registry password.

-    - Tenant's GitHub access token.

 In self-managed deployments, keys are generated during installation and stored as secrets in the management cluster’s etcd key-value store.